AdaGold/betsy/README.md

 Each team will present their product in a final presentation to the group on the final Friday.
 Your presentation should be no more than 7 minutes.
 The presentation should include every team member and:
 - what you learned as individuals and as a group
 - a short story-driven demo of interesting features

+## What Instructors Are Looking For
+Check out the [feedback template](feedback.md) which lists the items instructors will be looking for as they evaluate your project.